fbedesch/Tracking/README.md

 	A test program is provided: TestObsTrk.c

 - Vertex fitting
 A class VertexFit is provided to find a common vertex and its error matrix given a list of track parameters and their covariance matrices.
-A test program is provided: TestVertex.c
+A test program is provided: TestVertex.c.
+This class allows to easily add and remove tracks as well as the possibility to include an external vertex constraint.
+A test program with external constraint is given: TestVertexEC.c.

 - Track utilities
 A class TrkUtil is provided to help with common track related operations.
 It now includes the generation of the number of ionization clusters generated in a gas volume defined by two cylinders and two planes.
 A program to test the track length: TestTrLen.c and one to test the cluster generation: TestClCount.c are provided.